pabtomas/dotfiles/navy/SPEC.md

 - **required**: false
 - **default**: `[]`
 - **description**: A list of YAML filepaths (relative to your main Navy file) where anchors from the `Anchor.source` path will be visible.

-## Query & Path dictionnaries

-[Here](https://docs.docker.com/engine/api/v1.45/#tag/Container/operation/ContainerInspect) a simple Docker Engine API endpoint to make quickly the distinction between both.

-Query fields are listed [here](https://docs.docker.com/engine/api/latest) and depends of:
-- the Docker Engine API you are targetting,
-- the endpoint and method you want to submit to the Docker Engine.

-### `Query.buildargs`

-TODO